-For the KNMI ASCAT wind product the CMOD5.5 geophysical model function (GMF) is used.
+For the OSI SAF and EARS ASCAT wind products the CMOD5.n geophysical model function (GMF) for calculating neutral winds is used [Ref-21].
 This model function enables the calculation of wind speeds meeting the product requirements between 0 and 25 m/s.
-CMOD5.5 is based on CMOD5 [Ref-4].
-It is known from extensive validation work on ERS that a CMOD5 bias of 0.5 m/s against buoys persists for all wind speeds [Ref-20] and this is compensated in CMOD5.5.
-The CMOD5.5 inverted winds are thus 0.5 m/s higher than CMOD5 winds.
+CMOD5.n is based on CMOD5 [Ref-4].
+It is known from extensive validation work on ERS that a CMOD5 bias of 0.5 m/s against buoys persists for all wind speeds [Ref-20] and this is compensated. moreover, another 0.2 m/s is added to convert from real winds to neutral winds.
+The CMOD5.n inverted winds are thus 0.7 m/s higher than CMOD5 winds.